tgerarden/aem2850/content/example/01-example.md

 ![rstudio](/example/images/01/rstudio.png)

 RStudio will be our launching pad for data science projects.
+You can think of it as the dashboard in your car.
 It not only provides an editor for us to create and edit our scripts but also provides many other useful tools.
 In this section, we go over some of the basics.

 ### RStudio panes